Boeing Wins Orders, But Pressure Remains (NYSE:BA)

 Boeing Wins Orders, But Pressure Remains

-Boeing booked important Boeing 737 MAX order from Virgin America.
+Boeing booked important Boeing 737 MAX order from Virgin Australia.

 Net orders remain negative due to cancellations, while deliveries fail to impress.